 “Biking is extremely in trend now and most of the popular ones are always way too crowded for my liking,” Francia explains.
 “That’s why I prefer the lesser-known ones,” he says, like the sixteenth pick in our ranking, the Santos Mountain Bike Park.

-And even though the trail lacks much elevation, “it is a thrill-filled ride,” he says, with more than 80 miles of single-track trails appealing to both experts and beginners.
+And even though the bike trail lacks much elevation, “it is a thrill-filled ride,” he says, with more than 80 miles of single-track trails appealing to both experts and beginners.
 Don’t miss the wooden features at the park, or the Vortex Freeride area in a former lime rock quarry.

-March is a great time to visit the area because the volunteer-based Ocala Mountain Bike Association presents the Santos Fat Tire Festival, with organized trail rides, demo rides, and a vendor village.
+March is a great time to visit the area because the volunteer-based Ocala Mountain Bike Association presents the Santos Fat Tire Festival, with organized bike trail rides, demo rides, and a vendor village.
 Hundred attend annually.